-TikTok offers the functionality to create snappy, short-form videos that you can’t find internally on any other social media platform.
-Increasingly, we’re seeing marketers share their videos made natively within TikTok across their Instagram, Facebook, and even Twitter accounts.
+TikTok offers the functionality to create snappy video shorts that you can’t find internally on any other social media platform.
+Increasingly, we’re seeing marketers share their videos made natively within TikTok across their Instagram, Facebook, and even X (Twitter) accounts.
 Even the world’s top TikTok stars regularly re-post their content on Instagram, reminding us of the importance of not putting all your eggs in one basket.

 With people finding themselves with more time on their hands than ever, brands have found creative new ways to entertain their followers.
 One social media trend we’ve seen emerge through this is gamified content—, especially on Instagram.
 Whether it’s quizzes, bingo, or ‘choose your own adventure’ style posts, these are a fun way to encourage interaction on your posts.

 One popular format that has exploded during the social distancing era is ‘stay home with’ posts.
 As you can see in the above example from Teen Vogue, this prompts followers to choose their ‘houses’ based on which people are in this.
 In this instance, this post prompted thousands of comments from people keen to share their picks.